Undergraduate Degrees

 Off-Campus Completion of Degree Requirements

-Seniors who are registered for final course work at another institution, either in residency or by correspondence or extension, must have their Contract for Completion of Major/Minor on file in the Office of the Registrar by the end of the add/drop period of the graduation term.
+Seniors who are registered for final course work at another institution, either in residence or by correspondence or extension, must have their Contract for Completion of Major/Minor (graduation contract) on file in the Office of the Registrar by the end of the add/drop period of the graduation term.
 Official transcripts showing completion of work from another institution must be on file in this office no later than the fourth week after the graduation term.

 Degree Conferral